 - School of Engineering, University of Hong Kong, Hong Kong, China;

-- University of Oxford (Biochemistry and Engineering Departments), Oxford, England;
+- University of Oxford (Engineering Department), Oxford, England;

 - University of Tokyo, Tokyo, Japan;

 - School of Engineering, Tsinghua University, Beijing, China.